theRealDijida/pacmn/install-server.md

 ## Verify Synchronization

-Before our Masternode can be remotely started from our desktop wallet, we'll want our MN's local blockchain and listing of other MN's, Governance objects, etc, to be fully synchronized with the $Pac network.
+Before our Masternode can be remotely started from our desktop wallet, we want our MN's local blockchain, masternode list, governance objects, etc, to be fully synchronized with the $Pac network.
 To do this, execute the following command and wait until the "AssetId" field shows `999` as in the screen shot.
 This can take 10 - 15 minutes.
 To check again, simply press the 'UP' arrow to display the previous command and hit enter.

 <div class="example" >$Pac SystemD Service (click copy icon)
 </div>